styxgrrrl/disco/README.md

 ## Introduction

-This exercise will be to implement APIs that help aggregate profile data saved to Ceramic (a decentralized storage network), and to integrate these APIs into frontend components.
+This exercise will be to implement APIs that help aggregate profile data saved to Ceramic (a decentralized storage network), integrate these APIs into frontend components, and consider the architectural implications of your solution.

 We hope you can spend roughly 2 hours on this exercise.
 Please do not spend more than 3!
 If you end up needing more time, please stop working and document any extra work you would do to complete it.
 An incomplete or stubbed-out submission is okay; the only requirement is that everything runs without error.